kirmar/delaysay/README.md

 Save this endpoint URL for configuring the Slack app and Stripe account later on.

-In your IAM console, create a policy that allows the action "lambda:InvokeFunction" on your slash command Lambda function's ARN.
-Attach it to the slash command Lambda's IAM role.
-(TBD: Add this IAM policy to template.yaml instead of having the developer do it manually)

 ## STEP 2B: Validate the DelaySay API's ACM Certificate